Sharunah/wireframing/README.md

 - Types of wireframes (low-fidelity vs. high-fidelity)
 - Tools like **Figma** for creating wireframes
 - Real-world applications of wireframing in software projects

+---

+## 🧱 Key Elements of Wireframing

+Wireframes break down complex designs into essential components.
+Below are the four **key elements** of a wireframe and how they contribute to the user experience and design functionality.

+---

+### 1. 🧩 Layout Structure

+**Definition:** The overall framework of the page that defines where elements are placed.

+**Purpose:**
+Establishes a visual hierarchy and guides the user’s attention to what matters most.

+**Example:**
+A homepage might have a layout that includes a top navigation bar, a hero image, a section for featured listings, and a footer.
+This layout ensures a logical flow and improves usability.

+---

+### 2. 🧭 Navigation

+**Definition:** The interface elements that help users move through the app or website.

+**Purpose:**
+Helps users access different sections with ease and understand where they are at any given time.

+**Example:**
+A wireframe may show a sticky navigation bar with links to “Home,” “Bookings,” “Profile,” and a hamburger menu for mobile devices.

+---

+### 3. 📄 Content Placement

+**Definition:** The positioning of text, images, CTAs (Call to Actions), and interactive elements.

+**Purpose:**
+Makes sure important information is highlighted and supports the page’s purpose.

+**Example:**
+On a product detail page, the property title, price per night, and booking button are placed above the fold to grab attention instantly.

+---

+### 4. ⚙️ Functionality

+**Definition:** Outlines the interactive behavior and features of each element.

+**Purpose:**
+Shows how users will interact with the design, including forms, buttons, filters, and dropdowns.

+**Example:**
+A wireframe for a search page might include a filter sidebar where users can select property types, dates, and price ranges—all key functionalities for the user journey.

+---

+Together, these elements make up the foundation of user-centered design and help turn ideas into effective, intuitive interfaces.